NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CORS (Cross-Origin Resource Sharing).md

 Access-Control-Allow-Origin: https://example.com
 Content-Type: application/json

-{
-  "data": "This is the response data"
+{ "data": "This is the response data" }
-}

 ```

+## Risks and shortcomings

+- CORS alone does not solve all the security problem.
+For example, it cannot protect against [[CSRF (cross-site request forgery)]]
+- bad implementations could still be exploited
+- using a whitelist of trust domains comes with the disadvantage of having to manually update the list from time to time
+- avoid using wildcards (`*`)
+- avoid using `Access-Control-Allow-Origin: null` because the `null` value can be edited

 ---
 ## References